 How to target an audience on Facebook for real estate from scratch

-- Select your location by dropping a pin on your preferred area on the map.
+1. Select your location by dropping a pin on your preferred area on the map.
 You can add a mile radius to include only the people located near your listing.
 Facebook also allows you to manually input and manually exclude specific locations.

-- Select an age group and gender.
+2. Select an age group and gender.

 5. Select a budget, which can either be a daily or a lifetime budget.
 Setting a daily budget will charge you a specific amount on a daily basis.
 Selecting a lifetime budget will split your total budget evenly on a daily basis.
-Then you can schedule your campaign and choose whether to run it continuously until you manually end it or set up a start and end date.
+Then, you can schedule your campaign and choose whether to run it continuously until you manually end it or set up a start and end date.

-And you’re all set!
 But how do you know if your target audience for real estate is effective?
 Well, Facebook helps you out with an “Audience Definition” speedometer chart.
-As long as you’re in the green area, your audience is well defined.
+As long as you find yourself in the green area, your audience is well-defined.

 How to target an audience on Facebook for real estate from an existing list

-When it comes to real estate advertising, it’s not just about acquiring new clients, it’s also about retargeting past clients or people who have already interacted with your business in some way.
-They are already familiar with you and getting back in touch with them can help you bring in referrals and repeat business.
+When it comes to real estate advertising, it’s not just about acquiring new clients; it’s also about retargeting past clients or user visits.
+They are already familiar with you, and getting back in touch with them can help you bring in referrals and repeat business.

 For this purpose, you should have a customer list (either in your CRM, email marketing software, or a simple Google Sheets file) with the data of all the people who have already engaged with your business in some way.
-This “Customer file” can be uploaded to Facebook and the algorithm will use it to create an ad specifically targeted at these users.
+This “Customer file” can be uploaded to Facebook, and the algorithm will use it to create an ad specifically targeted at these users.

 Still, they are very likely to be interested in what you offer, based on their similarities with the users who have already shown interest in you.
 Lookalike Audiences are incredibly helpful for spreading awareness and broadening your reach on Facebook.

 So why do you have to go through this when there’s a way to automate the entire process?

-With LeadsBridge Audience Targeting tool, you can connect your CRM (or any other marketing software) to Facebook to share customers’ data automatically and in real time and build the best audiences for your campaigns.
-Your audiences would be always updated with only the data of leads who have given their consent to be targeted, and opted-out leads would be automatically excluded, making your audiences 100% GDPR and CCPA compliant.
+With LeadsBridge Audience Targeting tool, you can connect your CRM (or any other marketing software) to Facebook to share customers’ data automatically and in real-time and build the best audiences for your campaigns.
+You can even connect your segmented lists by combining different data sources, and using filters and formulas to create accurate audiences.

 Here are a few of our most popular integrations for Facebook Custom Audiences.